These Dreams: Reception

 Cash Box called it "a tender, forlorn song which features a rare lead vocal appearance by Nancy [Wilson]."
 In a 2002 review for All Music Guide, Stephen Thomas Erlewine regarded "These Dreams" as "good mid-'80s mainstream material".

 Commercial performance

 The track was released as the third single from Heart.
 Following two consecutive US top 10 singles, it elevated the band's success, becoming Heart's first single to reach number one on the Billboard Hot 100 on March 22, 1986.
 It also became Heart's first and only number-one song on the US Adult Contemporary chart.
 In the United Kingdom, the single initially peaked at number 62 on the UK Singles Chart, but, following the success of the band's 1987 single "Alone" in the country, the song was re-released in 1988 as a double A-side with "Never", and reached a new peak of number 8.

+In popular culture

+In the opening scene of the fifth episode of season two of Canadian television series Mr. D, the eponymous Gerry Dee is slowly driving through a quiet residential area when he raises the volume as 'These Dreams' by Heart plays on his car radio.
+He tearfully sings along as he drives, becoming increasingly emotional with each stanza to the point of briefly losing situational awareness when he unexpectedly collides with the rear bumper of a parked police cruiser.